This is a bug fix release with backwards compatible changes.

 Fitting subsystems of a large database is explicitly supported and tested for all implemented MCMC data types.
 Fixes a bug in ZPF error and activity error where having phases in the database that are inactive in the subsystem would raise errors (@bocklund - issue 118).

 This release includes small fixes for parameter generation.

 This change includes several new features and performance improvements.

-- Users can tweak the AICc penalty factor for each phase to nudge parameter selection towards adding more or fewer parameters based on user modeling intitution. (@bocklund)
+Users can tweak the AICc penalty factor for each phase to nudge parameter selection towards adding more or fewer parameters based on user modeling intuition. (@bocklund)

 This is a small bugfix release that fixes the inability to provide the EmceeOptimizer a

 This is a significant update reflecting many internal improvements, new features, and bug fixes.
 Users using the YAML input or the